![]() |

 with three main differences: The LED-stick

-using LED chips mounted and bonded to the printed circuit board, was expanded to 12-digits instead of
+using LED chips mounted and bonded to the printed circuit board (PCB), was expanded to 12-digits instead of

-connector was changed from a 9V battey style to a small 3-pin header.
+connector was changed from a 9V battery style to a small 3-pin header.
 As a

-consequence the usage of cheap 9V batteries wasn't possible.
+consequence the usage of disposable 9V batteries wasn't possible.

-If we discover the sources of the components used in this TI-55 we locate:
+If we investigate into the origin of the main components used in the featured TI-55, we discover:

 The TI-55 added 4 keys to do some kind of programming.
 A small memory hold up to 32 key-codes to repeat simple calculations with different entry values.
-In comparision to the TI-57 the capabilities were lousy.
+In comparison to the TI-57 the capabilities were disappointing.

 If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.